sageguy09/TouchOSC/README.md

 ## Guide
 ### Color Picker
-The first page has the layout provided by (leadonvellum) for you to test color options for your controls.
+The first page has the layout provided by **leadonvellum** for you to test color options for your controls.
+Much appreciated for the work on the color picker!
 A color picker has been added to pages 2-4 for easy updating on those FX Controls.
 A button has been added to open the color picker.
 **The color picker adds color combinations for the selected color via xy/faders are: Complementary, (2) Analogous, and (2)Triadic**

 ### Comp/Layer/Clip Pages: